-DONETSK, Ukraine – Far from its best, Spain still advanced to another major final on Wednesday, beating Portugal 4-2 in a penalty shootout after a scoreless draw at the European Championship.
+DONETSK, Ukraine – Far from its best, Spain still advanced to another major final, beating Portugal 4-2 in a penalty shootout Wednesday after a scoreless draw at the European Championship.

 "I played poorly, but the team worked really hard," Fabregas said.
 "I had this intuition that we could advance if we went to penalties and that's what we did."